 If you opt to take buses, be prepared.
 My first bus in Colombia was meant to be a four hour trip from Cartagena to Santa Marta.
 I went to the bus terminal in Cartagena and was immediately overwhelmed.
 I felt the rush of adventure trying to weave my way around the dozens of booths and restaurants.
 It felt nice to be lost amidst a lot of chaos, but I had to find a bus.
 It was easy enough but little did I know what exactly I was getting myself into.
 I bought a ticket from a normal bus company, then decided I wanted to leave a bit earlier, so I bought one from one of those people that yells at you to buy bus tickets from them.
 You’ll find that they are everywhere in South America.
 Anyway, that was a big mistake.

 Although the new bus I was taking was meant to leave an hour earlier, it made its way to the gas station and stayed there for a full hour trying to fill up the bus with more passengers.
-Salesmen hopped on and off the entire duration of the trip, turning the four hour trip into about eight hours.
+Salesmen hopped on and off the entire duration of the trip, turning the four-hour trip into about eight hours.
 We had all sorts of people hop on, from typical food salesmen to pastors handing out their mix-tapes.
 If you have time to kill and want to be miserable for a while, take the bus route.
-Otherwise, take the damn planes.
+Otherwise, get on a damn plane.

 Buses are also known to be pretty dangerous in Colombia, especially at night.
 No one I knew had any problems but erring on the side of caution is never a bad thing.
 I ended up flying from Cartagena to Bogota to Medellin to Bogota and never taking another bus in all of Colombia.